Hamziniii/Machina.js/README.md

 There are two methods of using this: decorators or no decorators.
 For decorators you need to use javascript classes with typescript decorators.
 (Make sure you enable expermental decorators for ts)<br>
 There is nothing more you need to do if you don't want to use decorators.
-There also is nothing stoping you from using both.
+There also is nothing stoping you from using both.<br>
+If you decide to use decorators make sure to put "experimentalDecorators": true in your tsconfig.json file.
+If you don't know what a tsconfig.json file is, just copy the one here.